 Progressive Loading and Glute Activation

-Dead butt syndrome is a real phenomenon among desk workers, where prolonged sitting leads to glute weakness and poor activation patterns.
+Dead butt syndrome is a real thing among desk workers, where prolonged sitting leads to glute weakness and poor activation patterns.
 Strong, properly functioning glutes are essential for back health because they provide stability for the pelvis and reduce stress on the lumbar spine.

 The principle of progressive overload is crucial for building lasting strength improvements.
 This means gradually increasing the challenge of your exercises over time, whether through increased resistance, longer holds, or more complex movement patterns.
-The key is consistency and patience—building back-protective strength takes time, but the results are worth the effort.
+The key is consistency and patience.
+Building back-protective strength takes time, but the results are worth the effort.

 Breath Work and Bracing Techniques